Glasgow North East (UK Parliament constituency): Constituency profile

+Glasgow North East is one of six constituencies covering the Glasgow City council area.
+All are entirely within the council area.
 The population of the constituency was 88,156 at the time of the 2011 UK Census.
-It comprises the communities of Ruchill, Hamiltonhill, Possilpark, Port Dundas, Sighthill, Lambhill, Colston, Milton, Springburn, Royston, Balornock, Barmulloch, Blackhill, Blochairn, Dennistoun, Germiston, Haghill, Carntyne, Robroyston, Provanmill, Riddrie, Hogganfield, Millerston and Ruchazie.
+The 2005–2024 version of the seat comprises the communities of Ruchill, Hamiltonhill, Possilpark, Port Dundas, Sighthill, Lambhill, Colston, Milton, Springburn, Royston, Balornock, Barmulloch, Blackhill, Blochairn, Dennistoun, Germiston, Haghill, Carntyne, Robroyston, Provanmill, Riddrie, Hogganfield, Wallacewell, Millerston and Ruchazie.

 Voting pattern

-Glasgow North East and its predecessor constituencies had been represented by MPs from the Labour Party with large majorities from the 1935 general election until 2015, when the seat was gained by the SNP during their landslide victory on the largest swing recorded at the general election that year of 39.3% from Labour to SNP.
-At the following election held just two years later, the seat was regained on a 12% swing by Labour's Paul Sweeney with a narrow majority of 242 votes (0.7%).
-However, the SNP regained the constituency with a marginal majority of 7% in 2019.
+Glasgow North East and its predecessor constituencies had been represented by MPs from the Labour Party with large majorities for eighty years from the 1935 general election until the 2015 general election, when the seat was gained by the SNP during their landslide victory; which ended 51 years of dominance by Scottish Labour.
+The change at Glasgow North East was the largest swing recorded at the general election that year of 39.3% from Labour to SNP.
+At the following snap election, held just two years later, the seat was regained on a 12% swing by the Labour and Co-operative candidate Paul Sweeney with a narrow majority of 242 votes (0.7%).
+However, the SNP regained the seat with a marginal majority of 7% in 2019.

 According to the British Election Study, it is the most left-wing seat in the country.

-It had the lowest turnout of any seat at the 2017 United Kingdom general election.
+It had the lowest turnout of any constituency at the 2017 general election.